Innovative Routines International: IRI CoSort

 CoSort was released for CP/M in 1978, DOS in 1980, Unix in the mid-eighties, and Windows in the early nineties, and received a readership award from DMReview magazine in 2000, CoSort was initially designed as a file sorting utility, and added interfaces to replace or convert the sort program parameters used in IBM Infosphere DataStage, Informatica, Micro Focus COBOL, JCL, NATURAL, SAS, and SyncSort Unix.

 In 1992, CoSort added related data manipulation functions through a control language interface based on DEC VAX/VMS sort utility syntax, which evolved through the years to handle file-based data integration and staging functions in data warehouse ETL operations:

 CoSort Version 9 releases, begun in 2007, can simultaneously transform, convert, report, and/or protect data for ETL, business intelligence, change data capture, database load and query, application development, and data migration activities.
 Version 10 was released in 2018, adding support for semi-structured, streaming, and cloud data sources.
+Version 10.5 provided more functional and source support updates in 2021.

 IRI Voracity

-IRI Voracity is a data management platform released in 2016 for data discovery, integration, migration, governance, and analytics.
-It consolidates key data curation activities in the IRI Workbench GUI (built on Eclipse (software)™), and transforms data in the CoSort engine or optionally in MapReduce, Spark, Spark Stream, Storm, or Tez.
-Voracity includes most standalone IRI tools, and adds data profiling, ETL, metadata management, master data management, data federation, and multiple job design and control capabilities.
+IRI Voracity is a data management platform released in 2017 for data discovery, integration, migration, governance, and analytics.
+It consolidates key data curation activities in the IRI Workbench GUI (built on Eclipse (software), and transforms data in the CoSort engine or optionally in MapReduce, Spark, Spark Stream, Storm, or Tez.
+Voracity includes most standalone IRI tools, and adds data classification, data profiling, data quality, ETL, metadata management, master data management, change data capture, data federation, and multiple job design and control capabilities.

-Other tools

-IRI CoSort, IRI FACT, IRI NextForm, and IRI RowGen are products in the IRI Data Manager suite.
-IRI FieldShield, IRI CellShield, and IRI DarkShield are products in the IRI Data Protector suite.